lyledean1/flutter_whisper.cpp/README.md

 ## Installation

-The app is currently available only on iOS and has been tested on an iPhone 12 and an iPad Air with a 2022 M1 chip.
+The app has only been set up with iOS to start with and has been tested on an iPhone 12 and an iPad Air with a 2022 M1 chip.
 To install the app, follow these steps:

+*Note: due to using the ffmpeg library it's not currently working on the simulator, I will fix this but for the time being its recommended to use a real iOS device*

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies and libraries as detailed in the README.